IBM/cloud-functions-workshops/101-workshop-nodejs/EXAM.md

 ( ) The usage is mostly sporadic, so serverless computing is a bad fit for this usage case.

 [explanation]
-The usage graphs shows that requests to the application are very fairly constant with request rate averaging roughly 6k over the provided time interval.
+The usage graphs shows that requests to the application are very fairly constant, with the request rate averaging roughly 6,000 over the provided time interval.
 In this usage case, it is likely more cost effective to pay for dedicated servers (computing services) with enough planned capacity to handle such a load.
 [explanation]

 1. Tobias is trying to create an image recognition model for object analysis using large amounts of raw image data.
-Is serverless a good choice in helping in these tasks?
+Is serverless a good choice in helping with these tasks?

 (!)
 Serverless is a great choice here, but Tobias will have to configure his account to handle the amount of processing needed.
 ( ) Serverless won’t work well here because processing the large amount of raw data would be too costly.